gluten-free | dairy-free

 I can think of no better appetizer dish than deviled eggs.
-I have loved them since I was a kid and when I saw this recipe on the Cooking Channel website over eight years ago, I knew I had to make it.
+I have loved them since I was a kid, and when I saw this recipe on the Cooking Channel website over eight years ago, I knew I had to make it.
 I’ve adjusted a few of the ingredients from the original recipe and honed the process, which is very much like making Classic Deviled Eggs but with a few more steps.

 A few notes:

-- If you have a tried and true process for hard boiling eggs, use your method.
+- If you have a tried-and-true process for hard-boiling eggs, use your method.
 You don’t need to use mine.

 - The dash of fish sauce is optional.